Introduction to React Native and WebRTC

 Before we begin development, let's first grasp the app's flow.
 We will offer CallerId whenever the user opens the app (5-digit random number).

-For example, John and Michel have CallerId, 12345 for John and 67890 for Michel, so John initiates the call to Michel with his CallerId.
+for Michel, so John initiates the call to Michel with his caller ID.
 Now John will receive an Outgoing call screen while Michel will see an Incoming call screen with an Accept button.
 After accepting a call, John and Michel will join the meeting.

-Develop React Native WebRTC App
+Developing the React Native WebRTC Application

-Step 1: Setup a react native webrtc project using react-native-cli
+Step 1: Setup a react native WebRTC project using react-native-cli

 You can follow this official guide — https://reactnative.dev/docs/environment-setup

-Step 2:After Successfully running your demo application we will install some React Native lib
+Step 2: After Successfully running your demo application we will install some React Native lib

 Here are my package.json dependencies you also need to install.